marco-tiloca-sics/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 {:removeinrfc}

 ## Version -03 to -04 ## {#sec-03-04}

+* Clarified the rationale for using the "tkl" function.

 * Use "bit" instead of "b" as symbol for bit (per ISO/IEC 80000-13).